notahat/advent-of-code-2023/README.md

 This is slightly dissatisfiying, as it's not a general solution to the problem.
 Input data that didn't have these straightfroward would be much harder.

+### Day 9: Mirage Maintenance

+Super easy.
+No algorithmic complexity, and part two was a simple change from part one.